igniterealtime/Openfire/doc/adr/006-aes-cbc-to-gcm-migration.md

 Therefore, for backward compatibility with legacy data that was encrypted without a random IV, CBC is the safer choice.
 GCM is only used when the caller provides a proper random IV.

+### Why the GCM-First Fallback is Safe

+A key property that makes the fallback mechanism safe is that GCM decryption is **guaranteed to fail** (throw an exception) rather than silently producing garbage when given CBC-encrypted data.

+GCM is an authenticated encryption mode where the ciphertext includes a 16-byte authentication tag (GHASH).
+During decryption, GCM computes what the tag should be and throws `AEADBadTagException` if it doesn't match.
+CBC ciphertext contains no valid GHASH tag, so GCM will always fail.
+The probability of random bytes accidentally being a valid tag is 1 in 2^128 (cryptographically negligible).

+This explicit failure mode is a feature of authenticated encryption - it fails loudly rather than silently corrupting data, making the try-GCM-then-fallback-to-CBC pattern safe.

 ## Residual Security Risk

 The CBC fallback mechanism maintains backward compatibility but also **preserves the padding oracle vulnerability for legacy CBC-encrypted data**.
 This data remains theoretically vulnerable until it is re-encrypted with GCM.